Horse Welsh Section C mare.

 ![]() Right fore – Nov 24 |

-It was decided to trim every 3 weeks, trimming to reduce the flare, whilst leaving as much height so her soles had some relief.
-She was yarded on woodchip surface, fed soaked hay.
+It was decided to trim every 3 weeks, trimming to bring the hoof walls back in, whilst leaving as much height as possible, so her soles had some relief.
+She was yarded on woodchip surface, fed soaked hay and a small hard feed.

 February 25 blood results

-By the February her blood results returned a surprisingly high insulin reading of 231 despite being on a track system and on soaked hay.
-So the diet was re-examined and it was decided to cut out the balancer as it had a number of potentially unhelpful ingredients.
+By the February her blood results returned a surprisingly high insulin reading of 231 despite her management.
+So the hard feed was re-examined and it was decided to cut out the balancer as it had a number of potentially unhelpful ingredients.

 March 25 trim

 The walls were starting to recover some weight bearing capability.
-The toe was still producing laminar wedge and sole whilst less recessed was still stretched thin and showing signs of being under excess pressure.
-The trim was applied that again kept some height around the perimeter of sole, whilst controlling the length and flare of the walls.
-By this stage she’d rediscovered her movement and was trotting / cantering in her wood chip yard with typical Welshie flash!
+The toe was still producing laminar wedge and sole, whilst less prolapsed, was still stretched thin and showing signs of being under excess pressure.
+The trim was applied to keep a rim of height around the perimeter of sole, whilst controlling the length and flare of the walls.
+By this stage she’d rediscovered her movement and was trotting / cantering her wood chip yard with typical Welshie flash!

 ![]() March trim lateral post trim |